floridop/MNXB11-BASH/casestudy/production/README.md

 --------------------------------------------------------

 This code is a rework of the cleaning data case study.
+For general information about the scripts read the README.md file in `casestudy/README.md`

 For the MNXB11 project, you should inspect the code and change it to your specific project needs.